Brass Poppies Table Lamp

 These lamps are often attributed to the famous Maison Jansen company, but there were many artists in the 1960s and mostly in the 1970s who created these lamps.
-Some of them are signed, most are not.
+Some of them are signed or labelled, most are not.

 Other designers and companies that created lights like this: Tom Greene, Curtis Jeré, Maison Charles, Lustrerie Deknudt, Hans Kögl and many others.